gwezerek/technical-standards/README.md

 - Vendor prefixes should be added and maintained in post-processing
 - Mixins go in a mixins file.
 This mixin file should be very well documented and include example usage in the comments
 - Favor native methods over lodash over underscore for functional programming needs
+- Some sort of live reload feature should be attached to our watch process

 TBD:
 - We have a lot of tasks setup with grunt.
 Is there a desire to switch to gulp or Webpack for dependecy management and build processing?